If you are thinking about getting a Sarplaninac, this is the first thing you want to know: is this dog dangerous?

 Reasons: height, bigger skeleton, and color.

-A major problem arises when these dogs win top titles at shows.
+The real trouble starts when these mixed dogs win top titles at dog shows.

 The Guardian Instinct

-In my presence, a stranger must keep a 1.5-meter distance for a normal conversation.
-One sudden move is an attack on me, and my dog will respond.
+If a stranger wants to talk to me, they need to keep a 1.5-meter distance.
+One sudden move looks like an attack on me, and my dog will respond.

 People call this “poor socialization” or aggression, but the reaction is normal and desirable!